 I love mags, i got a few hundred various EGM's Nintendo Power and Honda Tunning.
 And as long as my house doesn't get lit on fire i will always have them.
 Online stuff gets lost and is mostly smartass stuff written by smartasses like EGM was towards the end.

-Nintendo: A guiding light in a sea a video game degeneracy
+Electronics Arts: A guiding light in a sea of video game degeneracy

 If you ever want a worthy cause to which you can donate your old gaming mag stash (or any other gaming stuff), MJ's collection is a great choice.
 No greater honor for old videogames, systems, and memorabilia than to live out their days in the Metal Jesus Man Cave.